-Getting a Part 107 Drone License is a simple process that demands a lot of knowledge but rewards you with legitimacy when piloting out in the world.
+To become certified to fly under Part 107 is a simple process that demands a lot of knowledge but rewards you with legitimacy when piloting out in the world.

 Part 107: What is it?

 In 2016, the FAA decided to clear up what was formerly a grey area surrounding the flying of drones for commercial use.
-They came up with the Part 107 Drone License and the process that leads to it.
-Along with it came the laws and regulations of drone piloting commercially or for profit.
+They came up with what is now known as “Unmanned Aircraft General - Small (UAG) Exam which requires you to pass the exam before flying under the 107 rule..
+Along with it came the regulations of drone piloting commercially or for profit.

 Want your Coffee Talks to go?
 Check out our official Coffee Talks podcast!